EvaMarco/basic_CRUD_angular/README.md

 14. Manage New user component, change route when you press New User button.
 15. Delete item of list and reload ui when you press delete button.
 16. When routing and functions works, add styles to each component.
+17. Create diferent media queries to get a responsive desing.

 ## Development server